Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Further Convergence Analysis via Shadowing Properties

-Here, the $c_i$'s are constants that depend on the sample path but not on $j$, and } Before proceeding to bound the three terms on the r.h.s.\ of \eqref{eq-shad2-0a}, we derive some limiting properties of the stepsizes that will be needed in our analysis.
+Before proceeding to bound the three terms on the right-hand side (r.h.s.)\ of \eqref{eq-shad2-0a}, we derive some limiting properties of the stepsizes that will be needed in our analysis.

-\begin{lemma} The following hold a.s.:\\ \rm{(i)} For all $i' \in \I$, $\lim_{j \to \infty} \tfrac{1}{j} \sum_{k=0}^{\K(j)} \alpha_{\nu(k, i')} = \lim_{j \to \infty} \tfrac{1}{j} \sum_{k=0}^{\K(j)} \alpha_k = \tfrac{1}{d}$.\\ \rm{(ii)} $\limsup_{j \to \infty} \tfrac{1}{j} \ln (\alpha_{\K(j)}) \leq \tfrac{\ell(\{\alpha_n\})}{d}$.\\ \rm{(iii)} $\limsup_{j \to \infty} \tfrac{1}{j} \ln \big(\sum_{i' \in \I} \alpha_{\nu(\K(j), i')} \big) \leq \tfrac{\ell(\{\alpha_n\})}{d}$. \end{lemma}
+\begin{lemma} The following hold a.s.:\\ \rm{(i)} For all $i' \in \I$, $\lim_{j \to \infty} \tfrac{1}{j} \sum_{k=0}^{\K(j)} \alpha_{\nu(k, i')} \ind \{ i' \in Y_k\} = \lim_{j \to \infty} \tfrac{1}{j} \sum_{k=0}^{\K(j)} \alpha_k = \tfrac{1}{d}$.\\ \rm{(ii)} $\limsup_{j \to \infty} \tfrac{1}{j} \ln (\alpha_{\K(j)}) \leq \tfrac{\ell(\{\alpha_n\})}{d}$.\\ \rm{(iii)} $\limsup_{j \to \infty} \tfrac{1}{j} \ln \big(\sum_{i' \in \I} \alpha_{\nu(\K(j), i')} \big) \leq \tfrac{\ell(\{\alpha_n\})}{d}$. \end{lemma}